Charlescai123/Runtime-Learning-Machine/quadruped-go2/README.md

 ---

-This repo deploys the **Runtime-LearningMachine** on Quadruped-Go2 robot to within a sim2sim environment (Pybullet to IsaacGym)
+This repo deploys the **Runtime Learning Machine** on Quadruped-Go2 robot to within a sim2sim environment (Pybullet to IsaacGym)

 ## User Guide